salonich/CS533-fall2019/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+This will render your Neo4j database only if you have provided correct credentials and query.

 ### `npm test`